matanlurey/shortbow/README.md

 Shortbow is a collection of libraries to facilitate the creation of your next awesome 2D web-based game, written in [Dart](https://dartlang.org), a modern object-oriented programming language.

-#### `asset.dart`

-Handles asset loading and caching.
-An asset is any _external_ file that is used at runtime to run a game.
-It can be (in a simple sense) images or sprites, sounds or music, level data, or even AI scripts.

 #### `geometry.dart`

 Math functions and value-type primitives used in the engine.

+#### `mechanics.dart`

+Different mechanics-related APIs, such as dice, decks of cards, and more.

 #### `painting.dart`

 Low-level 2D painting library that abstracts away platform-specific APIs.
-It's not expected that most end-games will require this library, but it is available.

-#### `render.dart`

-High-level rendering API for manipulating the 2D scene graph.